ld4lt/linguistic-annotation/survey/required-features.md

 List will be used to compile a compliancy table for NIF, Web Annotation and other vocabularies.

+## Table of contents
+(auto-generated using https://magnetikonline.github.io/markdown-toc-generate/, needs to be updated when changes are being made)

 ## LLOD compliancy

 ### RDF serialization